If you want to apply to Auburn University, the deadline for Fall 2023 admissions is February 1 and the fee for the application is $50.

 Does Auburn University accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-✅ Auburn University accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.
+✅ Auburn University accepts International Baccalaureate credits (IB) credits.

 Do I have to submit test scores to Auburn University?

 ❌ No, Auburn University is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you may want to send them.
-If your scores are average or below average, you may want not want to include them in your application.
+If you have higher than average scores, you probably want to include them.
+If your scores are average or below average, you it might make sense to leave them out of your application.

 What is Auburn University's acceptance rate?